How common is egg allergy?

 In most cases, the symptoms of egg allergy start soon after eating egg or egg containing foods.
 These symptoms usually occur minutes after the food is eaten, but can occasionally take up to 2 hours.
 Having allergy IgE antibodies to egg can be confirmed by an allergy skin prick test or a blood test (called a RAST test).
 Not every child with a positive allergy test will develop symptoms of egg allergy, and the test results should be discussed with your doctor.

 Does the allergy occur to egg white or egg yolk?

 Allergy can occur to both egg white and yolk.
 Egg white allergy is more common.
-If your child is allergic to either egg white or egg yolk, it is simplest to avoid both egg yolk and egg white
+If your child is allergic to either egg white or egg yolk, it is easiest to avoid both egg yolk and egg white.

 My child seems to react to raw but not cooked egg.
 What does this mean?

-Some of the allergy inducing parts of the egg are altered by heat used in cooking and become less likely to cause a reaction This explains why some people react to raw or lightly cooked but not well cooked egg.
-However other children will react to both raw and cooked eggs.
+Some parts of the egg are changed by heat used in cooking and become less likely to cause a reaction.
+This explains why some people react to raw or lightly cooked but not well cooked egg and other children will react to both raw and cooked eggs.
 Many children with egg allergy can tolerate small amounts of baked egg in cakes and muffins.
 You should discuss whether your child might be able to do this with your doctor.